dazhaoniel/swap/README.md

 [Website](http://solazo.org)

-A Weather API is a feed that allows developers to interface with weather data gathered by weather stations.
-Tapping into Weather APIs is handy to post temperatures or forecasts on your blog, but weather data also has the potential to serve as the basis for applications and hardware.
-The problem is, despite the numerous Weather APIs, weather stations – which are responsible for physically gathering the data – are few in number, and can often be located relatively far from the exact location the request is coming from.
-In the case of rural areas, this can be as far as the next major town or city.
+Solazo is a weather app that helps to give you an approximation of current weather condition in your area.
+Solazo is not a stand-alone weather app, but instead Solazo is a resource that can help introduce an additional level of precision in your weather request.
+Weather apps rely on weather stations to gauge current conditions.
+If you are located far from a weather station, or at a much higher elevation, you can often get unreliable or inconsistent results.
+Solazo uses a mashup of various weather APIs, historical data, Crowdsourced data and a little math to give you an approximation of conditions in your exact geolocation.

-In this project we introduce an Android App that works to gather weather data from various Weather APIs, and – based upon calculations and randomly sampled historical data – produce an "approximation" of the current conditions for your exact geolocation.
-The intent is to highlight the discrepancies which may exist between the queried data and the actual conditions relative to the proximity of weather stations.
-Moreover, the resulting approximation – although not exact – provides a favorable option for users located in rural areas or locations situated outside the radius of weather stations.
+Solazo is a big believer in Participatory Sensing and Citizen Science.
+We rely heavily on the data of your personal weather stations.
+So please submit whatever information you may have, where ever you may be, when ever you can.

 TO DO
 ------
 1. Settings on actionbar
-2. Rewrite about solazo
+2. Rewrite about solazo (DONE)
-3. Monetize
+3. Add address: City, State (DONE)
-4. Add address: City, State (DONE)
+4. Add outlook (server side) (DONE)
-5. Add outlook (server side)
+5. Add outlook drawables (DONE)
-6. Add outlook drawables
+6. write acknowledgement
-7. write acknowledgement
+7. add ratings, thumb up/ thumb down
-8.
+8. ...